jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Lilly

 Lilly was a giant from the Mistcloak Mountains.
 Her family was tricked and murdered by Nishanesti's Sinless.

+### Lingenhall

+A wizard who was the headmaster of the wizard's college in Pandara.

 ### Mukhtar